ebi-uniprot/uniprot-manual/help/refprot_only_changes.md

 Changes in numbers:

 - Removal of 85 million protein entries from UniProtKB that are mainly from taxonomically unclassified species.
-- Addition of 31 million protein entries to UniProtKB, most of which from new reference proteomes.
+- Addition of 31 million protein entries to UniProtKB, most of which are from new reference proteomes.
 - Resulting in a total decrease in the protein entries found in UniProtKB from 253 million to 199 million.

 How this might affect you: